For more information, please visit the New Jersey Division of Elections website.

 Every registered voter is eligible to receive a vote-by-mail ballot by applying for one.
 Unless they are already on the default vote-by-mail list, voters will not be automatically sent a vote-by-mail ballot without an application.
 When filling out your application you can signify if you want to be placed on the default vote-by-mail list going forward (wherein you will receive a vote-by-mail ballot for all future elections).
 To confirm whether you are on the default list, please call your county clerk.

 You can find the vote-by-mail application here.
 The application must be returned to your county clerk.
-For the June 8 election, the postmark deadline to apply for a mail-in ballot by mail is June 1 and the in-person application deadline is June 7 by 3 p.m.
-June 8 is the deadline to either drop off or postmark the actual vote-by-mail ballot.
+For the General 2021 election, the postmark deadline to apply for a mail-in ballot by mail is October 26 and the in-person application deadline is November 1 by 3:00 p.m.
+November 2 is the deadline to either drop off or postmark the actual vote-by-mail ballot; if postmarked, the ballot must be received by the voter’s county Board of Elections on or before November 8 at 8:00 p.m.

 A voter who does not automatically receive a vote-by-mail ballot, or who wishes to receive it at an address different from the last mailing address on file with election officials, may complete an application to vote by mail.
 Applications for vote-by-mail ballots can be returned by mail or in person to the county clerk.